 Water is available on the town quay and from the floating fuel pontoon on the quay wall (accessible ≈ HW ±2h), and general provisions are available in the town.
 A large Tesco superstore is located 20 minutes walk away in Llandudno Junction, just across the bridge.

 Marine diesel, bottled gas and chandlery are available at both marinas – call on VHF channel 80 before entering.
 Diesel is also available from the floating fuel pontoon on the quay (accessible ≈ HW ±2h) by prior arrangement with the Harbour Office – 01492 596253 or VHF channel 14.

 Visiting Conwy by boat?
-If you arrange to pick up a mooring in the harbour, the launch will take you ashore and the Club is just a 2 minute walk.
+If you arrange to pick up a mooring in the harbour, the launch will take you ashore and the town is just a 2 minute walk.

 All visiting yachtsmen are very welcome.